docker/docs/subscription/upgrade.md

 You can upgrade from Docker Personal to a Pro, Team, or a Business subscription from a Personal subscription.
 When you upgrade to a paid subscription, you can immediately use all the features and entitlements offered in your new subscription.
 For detailed information on features available in each subscription, see [Docker Pricing](https://www.docker.com/pricing){: target="_blank" rel="noopener" class="_"}.

-## Upgrade from a Personal to a Pro, Team, or Business Subscription
+## Upgrade from a Personal to a Pro, Team, or Business subscription

 The following section contains information on how to purchase a Docker  subscription for new customers.
 To upgrade from a Personal subscription to a Team or Business subscription, you must first convert your personal namespace to an organization namespace.
 To learn more, see [convert an account into an organization](../docker-hub/convert-account.md).